opencog/atomspace/examples/type-system/README.md

 -----------
-Almost everything in this demo consists of "boilerplate": a conventional, fixed pattern containing various configurable file names, file paths and build paramters.
+Almost everything in this demo consists of "boilerplate": a conventional, fixed pattern containing various configurable file names, file paths and build parameters.
 Each of these has to be modified to suit your project, while maintaining the overall structure.
 (Boilerplate is the metal plate of specifications that is riveted to a steam boiler or other appliance.
 You can also think of this code as a "magic incantation": as long as you